 Ranger traps are either extraordinary or supernatural; extraordinary traps are Type: mechanical, and supernatural traps are Type: magic.
 Some of the traps listed below may be set as extraordinary traps or as magical (supernatural) traps; learning such a trap lets a ranger set it either way.
 An extraordinary trap has a –2 penalty to its DC.
 An extraordinary trap lasts 1 day per ranger level or until it is triggered, whichever comes first.
 A magical trap lasts only 1 hour per level or until triggered, whichever comes first.
 A trap’s DC decreases by 1 for each full day (or hour, for a magical trap) that passes after it is set.
 Traps marked with an asterisk (*) add to or modify the effects of another trap; a ranger can add one of these trap types to any standard ranger trap (this costs 1 additional use of the trap ability).

-The target is splattered with acid, taking a number of points of acid damage equal to 1d6 + 1/2 the ranger's level to the triggering creature (Reflex negates).
+This target is splattered with acid, taking a number of points of acid damage equal to 1d6 + 1/2 the ranger's level to the triggering creature (Reflex negates).
 If it is an extraordinary trap, the ranger must supply a dose of acid when setting the trap.

 A ranger can only add this to a fire trap.
 If the triggering creature fails its Reflex save, it catches on fire, taking 1d6 points of fire damage at the start of its turn for 1d4 rounds.
 The burning creature can attempt a new save as a full-round action.
 Dropping and rolling on the ground grants a +4 bonus on this save.

+This trap strikes the target with a small shard of blightburn, dealing 2d6 points of fire damage, 1d3 points of Constitution damage, and 1d3 points of Charisma damage.
 A successful Fortitude save negates the ability damage and halves the fire damage.
 The ranger must supply a sliver of blightburn, a dangerous task in itself, though storing the blightburn in a lead vial makes the task less risky.

 This trap creates a positive or negative energy effect designed to harm either undead or living creatures, respectively.
 The target takes a number of points of damage equal to 1d8 + the ranger's level from either positive energy or negative energy (Will save for half).
 If this is an extraordinary trap, the ranger must supply a vial of holy water (positive energy) or unholy water (negative energy).